-Paul has asked for a loan from World Vision to expand his business.
-He would like to purchase more electronic items to sell to support his family.
+Onesmus has requested a loan from World Vision to expand his business.
+With the loan, he would like to purchase grocery items for resale in his shop.

 Entrepreneurs with specialized skills can apply for a loan in the manufacturing sector.
 Examples of businesses in the manufacturing sector are making and selling clothes, shoes, machine parts, baskets…the list goes on.
 These savvy entrepreneurs see the opportunity in their community and, with the help of a loan and their unique talents, can establish their niche.
 Only 3% of our loans are in the manufacturing sector.